“Hope is being able to see that there is light despite all of the darkness”

 Finding Hope in Darkness

 As humans, we always have two choices.
-We can focus on hope or we can focus on despair.
+We can focus on hope, or we can focus on despair.
 Many are afraid and suffering now, but there is light behind these clouds.
 Especially if we pitch in to help where we can.

-So at 3 am, I’ll try to find hope and possibility instead of staying stuck in darkness.
+So, at 3 am, I’ll try to find hope and possibility instead of staying stuck in darkness.
 Wishing you and your family love and good health in these difficult times.

 Published by Jessica Speer, Author

-Author and Advocate for Kids and Families
+Author and Speaker Helping Kids and Families Thrive

-2 thoughts on ““Hope is being able to see that there is light despite all of the darkness”
+3 thoughts on ““Hope is being able to see that there is light despite all of the darkness”

 1. Your posts are really helpful and I appreciate them at this time.
 Much love!